mentrena/SyncKit/README.md

 **Realm**

-At the moment, SyncKit can only track changes that were made in your Realm if they were made on the main thread.

 CloudKit doesn't support ordered relations or many-to-many relationships, so SyncKit will ignore your RLMArray properties.
 It is recommended to model your many-to-one relationships using RLMLinkingObjects and Object properties:

 ```objc